LucaCanali/Miscellaneous/Spark_Dashboard/README.md

 The number of metrics instrumenting Spark components is quite large.
 You can find a [list of the available metrics at this link](Spark_dropwizard_metrics_info.md)

-### Simplified configuration and rollout
+## Simplified configuration and rollout
 - The repository [Spark Dashboard](https://github.com/cerndb/spark-dashboard) has code and instructions to streamline the deployment of the Spark dashboard using InfluxDB and Grafana using container technology (the repo has a docker implementation and an implementation with helm).
-- The steps detailed below show how to do the configuration if you prefer to install it yourself.
+- The steps below show how to do the configuration if you prefer to install it yourself.

+## Manual config
-### Manual config, step 1: Install and configure InfluxDB
+###  Step 1: Install and configure InfluxDB
 - Download and install InfluxDB from https://www.influxdata.com
   - Note: this requires InfluxDB v1.x as it has a Graphite endpoint which has been removed in InfluxDB 2.x
 - Edit the config file `/etc/influxdb/influxdb.conf` and enable the graphite endpoint